 Turnitin for Students

-Turnitin is a plagiarism detection tool that can be accessed directly from within Blackboard (below).
-It is also an excellent assignment collection, grading, and feedback tool.
-It can also be used as an online collaborative learning tool where students can get feedback from their classmates.
+Turnitin is a plagiarism detection tool that can be implemented directly from Canvas Assignments (below).
+It is also an excellent grading and feedback tool.

 The Turnitin database includes: